datatrail-jhu/10_dsjob/scripts/03_website_script.md

 Okay, we've done a lot, but there's one last thing we want to do.
 At this point, it's more important that future employers see the projects you've worked on than the blog posts you've written.
 Thus, we want projects to show up before posts.
 To do this we'll edit the weight argument.
 Return to projects dot m d.
 Toward the top, change weight equals 50 to weight equals 40.
 Save these changes.

-Then, within posts.md within the same diretory, change weight equals 40 to weight equal 50.
+Then, within posts.md within the same directory, change weight equals 40 to weight equal 50.
 Save these changes.

 Recent posts will now be displayed after projects on your preview:

 Your website is now ready for prime time.
 The only problem is it's only visible on your R Studio Cloud project.
 So, we have to deploy your website.
 There are a number of different ways to do this, but we're going to use the workflow with which we're most familiar: GitHub Pages.
 This is how your website is currently deployed.
-Your current website is hosted on GitHub at username dot github dot com and the file structure should look something like what you see here:
+Your current website is hosted on GitHub at username dot git hub dot com and the file structure should look something like what you see here:

 We're going to delete the current website and replace it with this updated website!
 To do so, within your current project on R Studio Cloud (where your new blog down website files are), go to the Terminal and run the code  you see here at the top left ...but replace jane everyday doe  with your GitHub username.
-This will clone your current website repo into the R Studio Cloud project where your new webiste files are.
+This will clone your current website repo into the R Studio Cloud project where your new website files are.

 Click on the directory of the repo where your old website contents are.
 Then, click on More and select "Show Hidden Files"

 Within this directory, you'll see two hidden files dot git and dot no jekyll.
 Do NOT delete these files, but select everything else, and delete the files from your old website.

 Now, we'll need to add all the new files!
 But, you should NOT add every file you just generated.
 You only want to add the contents of the public directory.
 The path to this directory is highlighted in the video.
-What's great about blog down is that everytime the blog down serve underscore site function nis run, a new preview of your website is generated and all the files needed to deploy your website are updated and added to this public directory.
+What's great about blog down is that every time the blog down serve underscore site function is run, a new preview of your website is generated and all the files needed to deploy your website are updated and added to this public directory.
 Thus, everything you need to deploy your website is right there.

 Move all the files from this public directory to the repository you just cloned by selecting "Move..." from the "More" drop-down menu.
 Then, click Choose.

-All of your new website files from public should be within the username dot github dot com directory.
+All of your new website files from public should be within the username dot git hub dot com directory.

 We're ready to push these changes to GitHub.
 To do so, change username in the code here to your GitHub username and run the code in the Terminal.
 In this code, you're changing your directory to the version controlled directory you just cloned.
 You're then staging the files using git add  minus A, which will stage all new, modified and deleted files.
 You're then committing these changes and pushing to GitHub.

 On GitHub, these changes will all be visible!

-And, when you go to username dot github dot io, you will be able to see all the changes you've made to make your website more professional!
+And, when you go to username dot git hub dot io, you will be able to see all the changes you've made to make your website more professional!
 Awesome!